Activator Industry Mentors

 You may also like to have an example up your sleeve of a moment in time where you were given constructive feedback that really helped you propel forward.

 Most of all, please be kind.
-Activate students are encouraged to build ideas based on their personal passions and lived experience and it is important that they feel safe and supported when sharing these ideas with others.
+Challenge students are encouraged to build ideas based on their personal passions and lived experience and it is important that they feel safe and supported when sharing these ideas with others.

 What are judges looking for at the Future Anything finals?